 4.1 POLICY TOOL BOX

 The following plan recommendations are based on policy and/or policy support initiatives.
-Some of the suggestions already exist as City policy while others are new issues applying specifically to Six Points Urban Village.
+Some of the suggestions already exist as City policy while others are new issues applying specifically to the Historic Marine Urban Village.

 ZONING